hozmaster/dyndnsgd/README.md

 * Log activity

 Domains :
-* Ability to add subdomains and specified parameters to it.
+* Ability to fetch subdomains from service.
+* Ability maintain records for domain.

 GoDaddy :